dwolfson7789/wdi-al-khwarizmi-2/W02/D02/Assignments/Homework/memory.md

 - have the game keep track of your won-loss record. add another div to display it.
 - during each game, keep track of (and display in the info div) the number of correct and incorrect matches so far and your success percentage
 - Play with styling
+- Display the duration of the active game in the info div as "Game time: XXX minutes, YYY seconds"